What’s it’s for

 - Basic Home Loan – low fees and low rate

-- Premium Package Home Loan – full featured, 100% offset
+- Premium Package Home Loan – fully featured, 100% offset

 - Clean Energy Home Loan – rate discount for going green